 But, really, his mission at the school that year was to get the Stone, not to kill Potter.
 He still didn’t know why his curse at Godric’s Hollow had backfired, and that made him wary.
-Even the final attack in the heart of the Labyrinth was an attempt to get the Stone away from Potter more than it was to kill him — although if Quirrell could have managed it, all the better.
+Even that final attack in the heart of the Labyrinth was an attempt to get the Stone away from Potter more than it was to kill him — although if Quirrell could have managed it, all the better.

 No. I really am 85% certain that the broom hexing was Quirrell’s own contribution to the situation, and Voldemort wasn’t that upset to see it stopped.
 It was just too much of a security risk.

 And, besides, Acto Albus, at the end of HBP we now were supposed to understand that what he had intended to accomplish by killing Harry originally had been to create a Horcrux.
 Knocking a kid off a broom isn’t going to create a Horcrux.

 Which brings us to the “where your loyalties lie” confrontation.

 One thing that should be kept in mind is that it looks very much as if this confrontation was most likely to be Part 2 of some master plan that Snape and Dumbledore had already set up connected to the Gryffindor/Hufflepuff match.
 The one that Dumbledore attended and Snape refereed.